Killing of Amy Mihaljevic: Investigation

+Bay Village police collected DNA samples from several potential suspects in the case in December 2006.
+Author James Renner identified as a possible suspect a man who had worked in the Cleveland area as a science teacher, had volunteered at the Lake Erie Nature and Science Center, and whose former students alleged he had a pattern of inappropriate sexual comments.
+At the time of Amy's kidnapping the teacher drove a gold Oldsmobile car similar to that reported by witnesses at the kidnapping site, and a similar car was also reported near the place Amy's body was found.
+This teacher had connections to Bay Village and was raised in the area where Amy's body was found.
+The suspect also unexpectedly moved out of Ohio shortly after the Amy Mihaljevic kidnapping and murder, even neglecting accumulated pension benefits.
+Renner also reports how this teacher's friends and family had been interviewed by police in regards to possible connections to the Amy Mihaljevic case, and states the suspect had hired legal counsel in early 2007.

 In late 2013, investigator Phil Torsney returned from retirement to work on the case, to which he had been assigned initially after the murder.
 Torsney is well known for aiding in the capture of Whitey Bulger, who was a long-time member of the FBI Top Ten Most Wanted.
-Torsney stated that he believed that Mihaljevic was transported out of Bay Village after she was kidnapped, as the town is "too dense, too close-knit, to be a likely place to commit murder."
+Torsney stated he believed Mihaljevic was transported out of Bay Village after she was kidnapped, as the town is "too dense, too close-knit, to be a likely place to commit murder."
 However, he stated that the murder likely took place in Ashland County, which the murderer was probably familiar with.

 The FBI announced in March 2014 that a $25,000 reward is available to anyone who can provide information that leads to the arrest and conviction of the killer of Mihaljevic.
 In October, it was increased to $27,000.

-In 2016, it was discovered that a blanket and curtain near Mihaljevic's body had hairs similar to those of Mihaljevic's dog.
+In 2016, it was discovered a blanket and curtain near Mihaljevic's body had hairs similar to those of Mihaljevic's dog.
 They were possibly used to conceal the victim's body before she was left in the field.

 In 2018, investigators were also following a potential link between identity thief Robert Ivan Nichols (alias Joseph Newton Chandler III) and the murder of Mihaljevic.
 In 2019, authorities stated that they have extensively investigated all suspects in the case and feel that if her killer were identified, he would likely be a part of their list.